 - Details of any offer made the patient to resolve the complaint, such as to refund or waive the fee as a gesture of goodwill, or an offer of remedial treatment, either personally or by referral to a colleague, within or outside the practice.

 - An apology, if appropriate.
 Many complaints arise because of a breakdown in communication and perceived rudeness.
-Remember, an apology is not an admission of liability, and can help to resolve complaints.
+Remember, an apology is not an admission of liability or wrongdoing, and can help to resolve complaints.

-A full and detailed response should be provided within 10 working days of receiving the complaint.
+A full and detailed response should be provided within the time limit set out in the practice complaints procedure.
 If you can't respond within this time limit, inform the patient or their representative, so they know their complaint is being taken seriously.

 A carefully worded response can often prevent the complaint progressing further.
-If needed, contact us for advice and we can help draft and check responses.
+If needed, contact us or advice and we can help draft and check responses.

 This page was correct at publication on 15/06/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.